Group Psychotherapy Contract

 TERMINATION FROM THE GROUP

-1. Termination should be planned.
+- Termination should be planned.
 On joining the group, members agree to remain until the problems that brought them to group have been resolved.
 The group is open-ended, i.e. individual members will come and go, but the group will continue.
 Leaving the group is an important process and will provoke feelings and fantasies in you and others which need to be shared and explored.
+We all agree to allow the group to participate in our decision to leave the group.

 No sudden terminations, such as telephone terminations, or any termination without discussion with the entire group can be accepted as reasonable or therapeutic.
 If you are thinking about leaving the group, mention of this fact must be made in the first half of a group session, and then at least one month is needed for the group to deal with this important development.
 Group members have often found it helpful to allow one month to terminate for each year they have been in group.
 Leaving and being left are events with such an impact upon people's lives that as much time as possible should be allowed for reactions to be examined.